 That is because all of the impacts from the accident travels through your tensed arms and into your delicate shoulder joint.
 If any of the ligaments are torn, you then have a damaged or torn rotator cuff.

 There are several symptoms to look if you think your rotator cuff may be torn.
 If you have pain on your shoulder or arm that makes it tough to sleep on your side, that will be the first sign that you might have a torn rotator cuff.

 In addition, if your shoulder is weak, tender, or difficult to move above your head, your chance of having a torn rotator cuff increases.
 Cracking or snapping sounds can also be an indicator.
 If you have any of these symptoms, seeking medical attention for a complete evaluation is the first step toward recovery.

 Diagnosis is especially important because a complete tear of a rotator cuff tendon won’t heal on its own.
 Even a partial tear can take exponentially longer to heal without proper treatment.

-AICA Ortho and Spine specializes in treatment and recovery of torn rotator cuffs resulting from car accidents.
+AICA Tucker specializes in treatment and recovery of torn rotator cuffs resulting from car accidents.

 With minor partial tears, physical therapy and rest can be beneficial as treatment.
 For complete tears of tendons, surgery may be required as well as aggressive physical therapy in recovery.
-AICA Ortho and Spine has physical therapists in house that will work with you pre and post-surgery.
+AICA Tucker has physical therapists in-house that will work with you pre and post-surgery.
 However, 99 percent of our patients never need surgery.

 Our orthopedic specialists collaborate with physical therapists and chiropractors to give you the best treatment possible.
-Contact AICA Ortho and Spine today at 404-592-1186 and speak with one of our medical experts about how to heal your torn rotator cuff.
+Contact AICA Tucker today at (404) 592-1186 and speak with one of our medical experts about how to heal your torn rotator cuff.